 - Program Assessment

-Our 2014-15 facilitators come from a broad and diverse range of geoscience disciplines and have great depth not only geoscience education, but also programmatic and administrative experiences.
+Our 2016-17 facilitators come from a broad and diverse range of geoscience and environmental science disciplines and have great depth not only geoscience and environmental science education, but also programmatic and administrative experiences.
 Their individual biographies can be found on the Workshop Facilitators page.